sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/index.md

 A [Sourcegraph extension](../index.md) is a single JavaScript file that runs in users' web browsers in a Web Worker and has an exported `activate` function.
 The JavaScript file is usually produced by compiling and bundling one or more TypeScript source files.

 The [Sourcegraph extension API](https://unpkg.com/sourcegraph/dist/docs/index.html) (generated from [`sourcegraph.d.ts`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/packages/sourcegraph-extension-api/src/sourcegraph.d.ts)) is available to extensions by importing the `sourcegraph` module (`import * as sourcegraph from 'sourcegraph'` or `require('sourcegraph')`).
 Writing a Sourcegraph extension is very similar to writing an editor extension for [VS Code](https://code.visualstudio.com/docs/extensions/overview).
-See the [Sourcegraph extension samples](https://github.com/sourcegraph/sourcegraph-extension-samples) repository for some examples.

 ## Topics